Prime Minister of New Zealand: Towards modern leadership

-The most recent death of a former prime minister was Mike Moore (served 1990) on 2 February 2020, aged 71.

 Deputy prime minister

 An office titled "deputy prime minister" has existed since 1949.
 The deputy typically holds important ministerial portfolios and, by convention, becomes acting prime minister in the absence or incapacity of the prime minister.
-The deputy is commonly a member of the same party as the prime minister, but not necessarily so; in coalition governments the parliamentary leader of a junior party may be offered the post.
-Carmel Sepuloni has been deputy prime minister since 25 January 2023.
+The deputy is commonly a member of the same party as the prime minister, but not necessarily so; in coalition governments, the parliamentary leader of a junior party may be offered the post.
+David Seymour, leader of ACT New Zealand, has been deputy prime minister since 31 May 2025.

 Lists relating to the prime ministers of New Zealand

-Lists of the 41 people who have so far held the premiership:
+Lists of the 42 people who have so far held the premiership: